Shawn Aaron

 Current Activities:

 Dr. Aaron's team is currently conducting trans-Canadian studies examining under-diagnosis of asthma and COPD in Canadian communities.
-The study will explore the prevalence and economic/health burden of undiagnosed airflow obstruction in Canadian communities and will implement treatment strategies to address the burden of undiagnosed obstructive lung disease.
+The study is using case-finding techniques to discover individuals with undiagnosed airflow obstruction in Canadian communities and we are implementing treatment strategies to address the burden of undiagnosed obstructive lung disease.

 Previous Accomplishments: